giampaolo/psutil/docs/about.rst

    <i class="fa-solid fa-tag" aria-hidden="true"></i>

 The |tag| menu in the top-right corner switches between this development version of the docs, built from the master branch, and past releases.
-Where the page you're reading also exists in the other version you land on it directly, otherwise on that version's home page.
-Past releases show a banner saying so, and are kept out of search engines.

 .. image:: /_static/images/about/versions.png
    :alt: Version selector